open-logic/open-logic/doc/base/olo_base_strobe_gen.md

 ![simple-operation](./misc/olo_base_strobe_generator_simple.png)

-Alternatively the strobe phase can be synchronized to *In_Sync*.
+Additionally the strobe phase can be synchronized to *In_Sync*.
 In this case, the event is synchronized to the rising edge of the *In_Sync* input.

 ![simple-operation](./misc/olo_base_strobe_generator_sync.png)